cgracia/getting-and-cleaning-data/README.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+In addition to explaining what is done in this document the code is well organized and contains many comments to try to make it as easy to understand as possible.

 ## Step 1: Merge the training and the test sets to create one data set